Running Group Thaws Out

 Long Hair and Beard Slows Runner

-SONY DSCI belong to a running club, and one day a fellow member, Britt Davis, pictured at right, told me he likes his long locks and facial hair, but is worried they might be a detriment to his race times.
+SONY DSCBritt Davis, a fellow running club member pictured at right, told me he likes his long locks but is worried they might be a drag on his race times.
 With my connections at the National Institute of Running Sciences, he wanted me to inquire if this is true.

 I told Britt that first of all, he needs to give up the hippie lifestyle.
 Smoking dope day and night while already sky high on multiple hallucinogens won’t produce fast times.
 He can’t even stay on course during our group runs, and whenever he catches sight of the nearby Spokane River, he jumps in to search for his mermaid soulmate.